WNBA on Lifetime

-The WNBA on Lifetime refers to the presentation of Women's National Basketball Association games on the Lifetime television network.
+WNBA on Lifetime is an American television sports presentation show broadcast by Lifetime.
+It aired from June 27, 1997 to August 24, 2000.
+It consists of branding used for the presentation of Women's National Basketball Association games.

 Coverage

 From its inaugural season in 1997 to 2000, Lifetime was one of three broadcasters of the WNBA, alongside NBC and ESPN.
 Lifetime as well as NBC and ESPN didn't pay the WNBA in rights fees.

 By 1999, Lifetime was broadcasting 11 regular-season games on Friday nights, the All-Star Game at Madison Square Garden and three playoff dates.

 In 2000, Lifetime phased out its live broadcasts and replaced them with an original series documenting the lives of WNBA players.
 The network stated that it wanted to focus on "stories" rather than event coverage; Lifetime transferred its package of games to ESPN2.

 Lifetime's final live WNBA broadcast was Game 1 of the 2000 WNBA Championship on August 24.
+Lifetime also broadcast Game 1 of the WNBA Championship from the year prior.

 Ratings

 At the conclusion of the first WNBA season in 1997, Lifetime Television registered a 0.5 household rating, while ESPN scored a 0.8.
 Ratings were up 20 percent on Lifetime and 16 percent on ESPN from 1998 to 1999.
 However by 2000, Lifetime's WNBA ratings were down by 20 percent, and ESPN dropped by 29 percent.

-Lifetime had created a problem in that being a specialty channel aimed at women, whenever a WNBA game aired on the network, the chances were that they were neglecting male viewers who would otherwise, not watch cable channels marketed towards women.
+Lifetime had created a problem in that being a specialty channel aimed at women, whenever a WNBA game aired on the network, the chances were that they were neglecting male viewers who would otherwise not watch cable channels marketed towards women.